 Which Schools Offer Psychology Degrees in the Chicago, IL Area?

 Learn about psychology programs in Chicago, Illinois.
-See degrees, specialization options and course offerings, as well as career and salary info for the region.
+See degrees, specialization options and course offerings for four Chicago schools offering programs in this field of study.
 Schools offering Psychology degrees can also be found in these popular choices.

-For those who are in the Chicago area and are looking into psychology degrees, they will have no shortage of options.
+Individuals who are in the Chicago area and are looking into psychology degrees will have no shortage of options.
 Everything from a bachelor's through a doctoral degree is immediately accessible in the Windy City.

 What You Need to Know